BOSTON-TERRIER.jpg

 Eyes: Moderately large in size, round, set widely apart, and medium to dark brown in color, with dark colors preferred.
 The eye rims are well-fitted and well-pigmented.
 The eyes should be free of exposed whites, pink membranes, or haw.
 The eyes are never bulging.
 There should be sufficient bone in the surrounding orbital sockets to protect the eyes.

-Ears: Medium in size, set high on the skull, and set as far to the upper and outer corner as possible.
+Ears: The ears are medium in size, set high on the skull and as far to the upper and outer corners as possible.
 They may be natural or cropped.
 Natural ears should be small in size, V-shaped, and carried firmly erect.
 Cropped ears are cut short to enhance the square proportions of the head.
 The ears are never long, overly large, or broken.

-Muzzle: The muzzle is short, square, full, very deep, and very broad.
+Muzzle: The muzzle is short, square, full, deep, and broad.
 It should be dry, having no wrinkles or pendulous flews.
-The muzzle is level from stop to the tip of the nose.
-The jaws are broad and strong with a slightly turned up lower jaw.
-Upper and lower jaws have good bone substance, appearing strong and well-developed, never appearing long and snipey, or flat and flush with the profile of the face.
+The muzzle is level from the stop to the tip of the nose.
+The jaws are broad and strong, with a slightly turned-up lower jaw.
+Upper and lower jaws have good bone substance, appearing strong and well-developed, never appearing long and snipey or flat and flush with the profile of the face.

-Nose: The nose is well-pigmented and black, or self-colored according to the coat.
-The nose is wide, and nostrils are well-opened.
+Nose: The nose is well-pigmented, black, or self-colored according to the coat.
+The nose is wide, and the nostrils are well-opened.

-Chest: Deep, broad, but never wider than deep.
+Chest: Deep and broad but never wider than deep.
 The brisket extends to the point of the elbows.

 Body: Compact, solid, and of good substance.
 The body is squarely proportioned, never racy or bulky.
-Width at forequarters is approximately equal to the width at the hindquarters.
+The width at the forequarters is approximately equal to the width at the hindquarters.

 Feet: Oval to round, compact, with well-arched toes and tough pads.

 Tail: Set low on the sloped croup.
-The tail thick at the base, and tapering toward a blunt end, ideally not exceeding a length that is one quarter the distance from the set-on to the hock joint.
+The tail is naturally short, thick at the base, and tapering toward a blunt end, ideally not exceeding a length one-quarter the distance from the set-on to the hock joint.
 Screw tails and kinked tails are undesirable.

-Movement: The Boston’s movement is swift, agile, and sure-footed.
-The characteristics of healthy structure are evident: when moving away, the forelegs and rear pasterns should remain parallel to one another.
+Movement: The Boston Terrier’s movement is swift, agile, and sure-footed.
+The characteristics of a healthy structure are evident.
+When moving away, the forelegs and rear pasterns should remain parallel to one another.
 When viewing movement from the front, the forelegs should remain parallel, with elbows and paws moving neither in nor out.
 From the rear, the back pads should be visible when the rear legs are extended.
 As speed increases, the forelimbs and hindlimbs will converge to the center line of gravity.
 From the side, the topline should remain firm and level.
-Good reach of movement in the front allows the forepaw to extend out in a line with the nose.
-The width between the forefeet when extended should be approximately equal to the width between the hindfeet when extended, indicating balance, good reach, and good drive.
+Good reach of movement in the front allows the forepaw to extend out in line with the nose.
+When extended, the width between the forefeet should be approximately equal to the width between the hindfeet when extended, indicating balance, good reach, and good drive.
 Dogs that exhibit any sign of breathing or locomotive difficulty shall be disqualified from the show ring.

-Temperament: The Boston Terrier’s temperament is true to his gentlemanly reputation.
-He is known to be lively, watchful, sociable, and intelligent.
-With his family, he can be quite cheeky and clever, but he may be more reserved around strangers.
+Temperament: The Boston Terrier’s temperament is true to its gentlemanly reputation.
+They are known to be lively, watchful, sociable, and intelligent.
+With their family, they can be quite cheeky and clever, but they may be more reserved around strangers.
 Boston Terriers are known for bonding strongly with their families.
 Any unprovoked aggressive or fearful behavior toward people is incorrect for this breed.

 Click Here to View Full Standard